monolayer/monorepo/docs/guide/introduction/installation.md

 ## Create a TypeScript project

 ::: info
-You can [skip](#add-monolayer-to-your-typescript-project) this step if you already have an existing Typescript project to work with.
+You can [skip](#add-monolayer-to-your-typescript-project) this step if you already have an existing TypeScript project to work with.
 :::

 Create a project directory and navigate into it: